Wilmer P. Cook: Repatriation

 On 15 December 1988, Vietnam returned the remains of four men as part of a repatriation agreement with the US government.
 For nine months, forensic specialists at the Army Identification Lab at Hickam Air Force Base, in Hawaii, worked to identify the fallen.
 Eventually, Cook's remains were positively identified alongside those of USAF Colonel Jerdy A. Wright Jr., Lieutenant Colonel Robert E. Bush, and Major Charles J. Huneycutt, Jr. On 30 September 1989, all four were transported with full military honors from Hickam to Travis Air Force Base, in California.

 At the request of Cook's sons, a memorial for their father was held on board frigate Cook on 24 November 1989.
 As Commander Richard W. Kalb, the ship's CO, noted solemnly, "It's a rare occasion for a ship and her crew to be able to honor the man for whom the ship is named and to commend the remains to the deep."
 For Cook's sons, the occasion proved even more emotional, with his youngest son, John, noting, "This will be the first time I've been in my father's presence for 22 years."
 He went on to state, "I don’t know how to react because it's like a new thing, like becoming aware that my father is really here."

 Cook's ashes were scattered from Cooks deck into the Pacific on 27 November 1989, bringing to an end a nearly twenty-year ordeal for his family and finally laying the accomplished naval aviator to rest.

 Awards

-For his valiant efforts, he received the Distinguished Flying Cross (Four Stars), the Air Medal 15th Strike/Flight Award, Navy Commendation Medal with Combat "V" (Three Stars), the Purple Heart, the National Defense Service Medal, Vietnam Service Medal, and Republic of Vietnam Ribbon Bar.
+He received the Distinguished Flying Cross, the Air Medal 15th Strike/Flight Award, Navy Commendation Medal with Combat "V" (Three Stars), the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal, and the Republic of Vietnam Ribbon Bar.